-Below we’ve listed the most common terms you’ll encounter throughout the permitting process and their definitions.
+Below, we’ve listed the most common terms you’ll encounter throughout the permitting process and their definitions.

 Appointment Plan Check (APC): An APC is a scheduled time to review your plans with a plan checker or building official.
 This in-person (or virtual) review helps reduce confusion about corrections because you can ask questions and request clarifications.